IBMStreams/sample.netflow/README.md

 ### Run the NetflowViewer job

 If you run this sample in an Clod Pack for Data Streams Instance you must install the [Streams Endpoint Monitor](https://github.com/IBMStreams/endpoint-monitor)
 The [README.md](https://github.com/IBMStreams/endpoint-monitor/blob/develop/README.md) contains the installation instructions.

+The `NetflowViewer` requires a certain amount of memory for the ip-location database.
+If you are going to run this job on a Clod Pack for Data Streams instance, you must increase the default Memory limit to 4GiB for the Applocation pod of this instance.

 Submit first the `NetflowViewer` job and provide the webserver port as submission time parameter.
 If the port is not provided, the default 6060 is used.
 If this application is submitted to a Cloud Pak for Data instance, you should enter a job name for this job.
 The job name is used from the streams-endpoint-monitor to build the path to the web server.